snap-stanford/snaptime/README.md

 6. Follow instructions for making the build

 ### CONTRIBUTING TO THE PYTHON REPOSITORY
+1. Fork the git repository from [here](https://github.com/snap-stanford/snaptime)

+2. Go to the `snaptime` directory.

+    cd snaptime

-1. Write your definitions inside a separate `.py` file in the `snaptime/` directory.
+2. Write your definitions inside a separate `.py` file in the directory.

 2. Modify the `__init__.py` file inside the same directory.